Work with Asset Versions and Publishing

 Unpublished (In Review)— Asset is being reviewed by reviewers defined in the review workflow.

 Unpublished (New Version Created)— Asset has been updated during an active review workflow and has not been added to the review.

 Unpublished (Review Contested)— A reviewer has contested the asset review.
 The asset is not published.

 Unpublished (Review Canceled)— The review process for the asset has been canceled.
 The asset is not published.

 This topic contains the following sections:

-If you are an Administrator, Business Admin or Author user, you can create a draft version in Candidate status.
-Viewer users can access draft versions of assets, but they cannot update them.
+If you are an Administrator, Business Admin or Author user, you can create a new version of an asset.

 To add or remove reviewers and send the asset for review:

 Click the user name to select a reviewer.
 A checkmark appears to the right of the selected user and the user is added under the Reviewers field.